qe201020335/StickyNotes/README.md

 In `noteDiv`, this div holds all the subsequent elements that consists the StickyNote.
 It has the style `position` set to `fixed` if `isPositionFixed` is true, `absolute` if not.
 Then the position of this div is set and changed by `setLocationFixed` or `setLocationAbsolute` method.

+In `textField`, this is the `textarea` element that user can enter stuff which is the core of this library.
+The `value` of this text field is assigned by `setNoteContent` method and read by `saveNote` method when the **download** button is clicked.

 ## Features to be Implemented
 One feature mentioned in the proposal but has not been implemented is the user draggale note.
 This is challenging because simply subscribe to the `mousemove` event will have performance issue and it is buggy when the user right clicks.
 The other things that I will implement later is more customization options for the users and developer.
 This includes backaground color, disable repositioning, initial text field size... etc. The challenge here is how do I give these api without directly exposing my objects and how much customizability is good.
 Additionally, more getters will be implemented for easier information look up such as `getText` and `getLocation`.